 - State of North Carolina Undergraduate Research & Creativity Symposium (required for fall graduates)

 Students are also required to sign a statement indicating additional sources of project funding.
 In some instances, this may not be permitted.
 Students enrolled in an REU cannot receive project funding.
+Summer awards are paid to students and will not be paid to mentors/PIs.

 In addition to presenting at NC State symposia, students are encouraged to publish in a professional journal and/or present at: